Rewards Program Points Currency Comparison

-Reward programs earn you points for every $1 that you spend on your credit card.
+Rewards programs earn you points for every $1 you spend on your credit card.
 These points can then be redeemed for a wide range of products and services including flights, gift cards, cashback and shopping.
 While these rewards are designed to add value to the credit card that you choose, costs such as interest rates and annual fees can outweigh the benefits they provide.

 How much are my rewards points worth?